American black bear: Hunting

-He wrote that American black bears were difficult to hunt by stalking, due to their habitat preferences, though they were easy to trap.
-Roosevelt described how, in the southern states, planters regularly hunted American black bears on horseback with hounds.
-General Wade Hampton was known to have been present at 500 successful American black bear hunts, two-thirds of which he killed personally.
-He killed 30 or 40 American black bears with only a knife, which he would use to stab the bears between the shoulder blades while they were distracted by his hounds.
-Unless well trained, horses were often useless in American black bear hunts, as they often bolted when the bears stood their ground.
+He wrote that black bears were difficult to hunt by stalking, due to their habitat preferences, though they were easy to trap.
+Roosevelt described how, in the southern states, planters regularly hunted bears on horseback with hounds.
+General Wade Hampton was known to have been present at 500 successful bear hunts, two-thirds of which he killed personally.
+He killed 30 or 40 bears with only a knife, which he would use to stab the bears between the shoulder blades while they were distracted by his hounds.
+Unless well trained, horses were often useless in bear hunts, as they often bolted when the bears stood their ground.
 In 1799, 192,000 American black bear skins were exported from Quebec.
 In 1822, 3,000 skins were exported from the Hudson's Bay Company.
-In 1992, untanned, fleshed and salted American black bear hides were sold for an average of $165.
+In 1992, untanned, fleshed and salted hides were sold for an average of $165.

-In Canada, American black bears are considered as both a big game and furbearer species in all provinces, save for New Brunswick and the Northwest Territories, where they are only classed as a big game species.
-There are around 80,900 licensed American black bear hunters in all of Canada.
-Canadian black bear hunts take place in the fall and spring and both male and female bears can be legally taken, though some provinces prohibit the hunting of females with cubs, or yearlings.
+In Canada, black bears are considered as both a big game and furbearer species in all provinces, save for New Brunswick and the Northwest Territories, where they are only classed as a big game species.
+There are around 80,900 licensed bear hunters in Canada.
+Canadian black bear hunts take place in the fall and spring, and both male and female bears can be legally taken, though some provinces prohibit the hunting of females with cubs, or yearlings.